 - Set governing law

 There are a plethora of examples available online to create a robust T&C Policy for your company.
 Make sure not to copy and paste, though!
-It’s important to dial it into your exact business needs.
+It’s important to dial it in to your exact business needs.

 (4) Complete Contact Information

 This final requirement may seem silly, but the card brands can be a stickler on it.
 Thankfully it is the easiest of the bunch to deploy!
-Make sure your complete company address and contact information is disclosed on your company checkout/payment page.
+Make sure your complete company address and contact information are disclosed on your company checkout/payment page.
 This includes your full address – country code included – customer service email address, and contact phone number.

 We look forward to doing the same for you!